How to reach Venice cruise terminal hassle free

 how much is taxi from venice cruise terminal

-Time-wise, you are not making much of a profit either as it will take over 25 minutes.
-As each water taxi takes up to 12 people with luggage, you can benefit from their service if you are arriving in a bigger group and will be splitting the cost.
-So if you wanna arrive in style...go for it!
+As each water taxi takes up to 6 people with luggage (check with each service provider), you can benefit from their service if you are arriving in a bigger group and will be splitting the cost.
+So if you want to arrive in style...go for it!

-Here's a few suggestions of local water taxi services cruisers love to book...
+Here's a few suggestions of local water taxi services from the airport to Piazzale Roma that cruisers love to book (the first service is shared while the second is are private)

 There are 2 options with the land buses:

-How to reach Venice cruise terminal (Stazione Marittima) from St Mark's square, or your hotel
+How to reach Venice cruise terminal from St Mark's square, or your hotel

-In case you need to reach the cruise port of Venice from Piazza San Marco or St Mark's square, or a hotel you might have spent a few days in, in Venice before the start of your cruise Mediterranean travel.
+In case you need to reach the cruise port of Venice from Piazza San Marco or St Mark's square, or the hotel - lucky you!
+That means you spent some time in Venice before your cruise.

 costa cruiseline, stazione marittima, venice cruise terminal